 When choosing a pen to promote your brand among a varied audience, a medium size pen tip will fill the needs of the majority and is the way to go.
 Here are a few customer favorites in the medium tip category:

-Depending upon the type of ink, different line widths are considered medium.
-For instance, in a gel ink or roller ball ink pen, a medium tip produces a line that measures .5 to .7 mm, whereas in a ballpoint pen a medium tip produces a line that measures 1.0 to 1.4 mm.
+Depending upon the type of ink, different line widths or tip sizes are considered typical.
+For instance, in a gel ink or roller ball ink pen, a fine tip produces a line that measures .5 to .7 mm and is ideal for gel ink consistency, whereas in a ballpoint pen a medium tip produces a line that measures 1.0 to 1.4 mm, and is considered standard for the composition and behavior of ballpoint ink

 In general, you can expect a finer line from a standard roller ball or gel ink pen tip than with a standard ballpoint pen tip.
 (Read more about pen types.)